slack-samples/bolt-js-starter-template/README.md

 Each incoming request is routed to a "listener" you define.
 Inside this directory, see listeners grouped based on the Slack Platform feature used.

-In this project, our `/listeners` directory contains a `/functions` directory which contains a simple example of a Slack Function.
+In this project, our `/listeners` directory contains a `/functions` directory which contains a simple example of a Slack function.
   * `./functions/hello-world.js`: Configuration for posting a greeting message to the desired channel once it has been submitted through the form modal. [^1]

 ### `/manifest`[^1]